What to Know About Fishing Points for Bass

 Types of Points

-• Primary points are the type of points you are probably most familiar with.
-These points are generally found on the main portion of a waterway, are highly visible, and are basically peninsulas that extend out into the water from the shoreline.
+These are the types of points you are probably most familiar with.
+Primary points are generally found on the main portion of a waterway, are highly visible, and are basically peninsulas that extend out into the water from the shoreline.
 These points create shallow areas that jut out into deeper water.
 Start by locating the side of the point that has the most dramatic variance in depth.
 You can try fishing shallow areas using spinnerbaits or lipless crankbaits, and then fish the deeper spots using a Carolina rig or a Rat-L-Trap.

-• Flat points can be classified as either primary or secondary, but have a much more gradual taper than channel points.
-Try a topwater lure, such as a Zara Spook or Zara Puppy, when fishing flat points in the morning.
+Flat points can be classified as either primary or secondary, but have a much more gradual taper than channel points.
+Try a topwater lure, such as a Zara Spook or Zara Puppy, when fishing flat points during the morning hours.

 Once you get a hit or two while fishing points for bass, you can find similar points and put a successful pattern together for the day.
 Have you recently landed a lunker while using a fishing strategy that involved one of these types of points?
 Share a photo on the Shefishes2 Facebook page or register to leave a comment on this post and tell me about it.